 Recovery.com has connected directly with this treatment provider to validate the information in their profile.

-CRT guarantees this program: if a relapse occurs within six months of discharge, clients receive an additional 30-day stay at no extra cost.
+CRTC guarantees that if a relapse occurs within 6 months of discharge, clients receive an additional 30-day stay at no extra cost.
 Eligible clients must have completed the program and been discharged in good standing.

-With 2 beautiful locations, CRTC provides an escape from the hustle and bustle of life.
-Their Riverside location is nestled in the Atenas Mountains, perfect for healing in the natural world.
-This residence offers shared or private bedrooms, an outdoor pool, plenty of green outdoor space, and stunning views.
-CRTC’s San Jose location provides a more central, urban environment.
+CRTC’s San Jose location provides a more central, urban environment that gives easy access to medical care facilities and other resources.
+Their strategic location helps individuals engage with the "real world" while in treatment to prepare for successful long-term recovery.
 This home has shared or private bedrooms, updated furnishings, a yoga and meditation area, and private courtyards.
 CRTC incorporates excursions such as golfing, swimming, beach trips, hiking, and volcano sightseeing into clients’ treatment schedules.

 The cost listed here ($7,750-$9,650/month), is an estimate of program cost.
 Center price can vary based on program and length of stay.
 Contact the center for more information.
 Recovery.com strives for price transparency so you can make an informed decision.